This hemp bracelet pattern is fun to make, super easy, and super quick. The brightly colored beads remind me of gumballs, hence the name.

 Have a child with an aversion to crafts?
 The bubblegum bracelet makes a great choker necklace for small stuffed animals.
 Try enticing them with that.

-Cut your 9 feet of 40 lb test hemp twine into 2 lengths.
+Cut your 9 feet of 2mm hemp twine into 2 lengths.

 The first length cut at 7 feet.
 You should be left with a second length of 2 feet.

-Make 1 square knot (SK) after making the above switch knot clasp end, then string a wooden bead onto each of your knotters.
+Next, make 1 square knot then string a wooden bead onto each of your knotters.

-Make 1 switch knot (SW) then 1 SK.
+Make 1 switch knot then 1 square knot.

-(To make a switch knot, you leave a space, then make a square knot.
-For more detailed instructions, click the switch knot hyperlink above fig's 3 and 4).
+To make a switch knot, you leave a gap then make a square knot.

 Trim the twine and dab some glue onto the knot and the cut ends (prevents fraying and keeps the knot tight).
 Let dry.